nanovazquez/reactjs-training/exercise-1/README.md

 1. React (usually) the **JSX** to define what we want to display.
 1. To customize what we output we can send **props** to our React functions or components.
-1. React provides the **React.PureComponent** class to help to encapsulate our code in components.
+1. React provides the **React.Component** class to help to encapsulate our code in components.
 1. Each React component could have its own **state** to store values locally.
 1. You can capture user interactions by hooking a function or class method to a JSX **events**.